Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 ![Evidence2](Images/VEvidence1.png)

 Transform9 is working with ControlCase as 3PAO for this FedRAMP 20X Assessment.
-The assesment report from ControlCase is available here:  [ControlCase Assessment](Images/ControlCase.pdf)
+The assessment report from ControlCase is available here:  [ControlCase Assessment](Images/ControlCase.pdf)

 ## Step 4 - Automated Machine Readable Package